QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Banded Matrices
 ===============

 A tridiagonal matrix has 3 non-zero diagonals.
-The main diagonal, the first sub-diagonal (i.e. below the main diagonal) and the also the first super-diagonal (i.e. above the main diagonal).
+The main diagonal, the first sub-diagonal (i.e. below the main diagonal) and also the first super-diagonal (i.e. above the main diagonal).

 This is a special case of a more general type called a banded matrix, where the number of sub- and super-diagonals can be greater than 1.
 The total width of main-, sub-, and super-diagonals is called the bandwidth.
 For example, a tridiagonal matrix has a bandwidth of 3.